dcchambers/mac-config/README.md

 # mac-config
-Brewfile and scripts to set up fresh a fresh Mac install.
+Brewfile and scripts to bootstrap a fresh Mac install.

 - Installs xcode command line tools.
 - Installs Homebrew and tools/apps listed in the [Brewfile](Brewfile).